MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 - `{metric_name}` provides a severity label for that content risk ranging from Very low, Low, Medium, and High.
 You can read more about the descriptions of each content risk and severity scale [here](../../concepts/evaluation-metrics-built-in.md).
 - `{metric_name}_score` has a range between 0 and 7 severity level that maps to a severity label given in `{metric_name}`.
 - `{metric_name}_reason` has a text reasoning for why a certain severity score was given for each data point.

 #### Evaluating direct and indirect attack jailbreak vulnerability

 We support evaluating vulnerability towards the following types of jailbreak attacks:
 - **Direct attack jailbreak** (also known as UPIA or User Prompt Injected Attack) injects prompts in the user role turn of conversations or queries to generative AI applications.
 - **Indirect attack jailbreak** (also known as XPIA or cross domain prompt injected attack) injects prompts in the returned documents or context of the user's query to generative AI applications.

 *Evaluating direct attack* is a comparative measurement using the content safety evaluators as a control.
 It isn't its own AI-assisted metric.
 Run `ContentSafetyEvaluator` on two different, red-teamed datasets:

-1. Baseline adversarial test dataset
+- Baseline adversarial test dataset.
-2. Adversarial test dataset with direct attack jailbreak injections in the first turn.
+- Adversarial test dataset with direct attack jailbreak injections in the first turn.

 You can do this with functionality and attack datasets generated with the [direct attack simulator](./simulator-interaction-data.md) with the same randomization seed.
 Then you can evaluate jailbreak vulnerability by comparing results from content safety evaluators between the two test dataset's aggregate scores for each safety evaluator.
 A direct attack jailbreak defect is detected when there's presence of content harm response detected in the second direct attack injected dataset when there was none or lower severity detected in the first control dataset.